SocksTheWolf/DeckConnectSite/_pages/setup.md

 ## Stream Deck Plugin Setup

 This step requires that you have downloaded and installed the DeckConnect Plugin from [Elgato Marketplace](/deck).
-Once this prerequistite has completed, continue with the steps below.
+Once this prerequisite has completed, continue with the steps below.

 ### Step 1: Add a new Stream Deck Button